 Indonesia court upholds Widodo's presidential victory

-Indonesia's highest court unanimously upholds last month's presidential election result, paving the way for Joko Widodo to take over as leader of the world's third largest democracy.
-Sarah Toms reports.
+JAKARTA (Reuters) - Indonesia's highest court on Thursday unanimously upheld last month's presidential election result, paving the way for Joko Widodo to take over as leader of the world's third largest democracy.

 "The next step is to get things ready.
-We will meet with the current president to get to know the problems, so that we are more mature in preparation,"
+We will meet with the current president to get to know the problems," Widodo told reporters after the verdict.

 The administration of outgoing President Susilo Bambang Yudhoyono had delayed meeting with Widodo's transition team about pressing economic issues, such as ballooning fuel subsidy costs and a widening current account deficit, until after the verdict.

 "The most pressing and urgent that (Widodo) will want to deal with is making room in the budget.
 He's going to start moving fast in talks about a fuel subsidy cut," said Eric Sugandi, economist at Standard Chartered in Jakarta.

 A senior member of Widodo's transition team told Reuters they would hold more advanced talks with the outgoing government about the possibility of a fuel subsidy cut before October.